 - Changes in health or the development of certain ailments

-- Aging, which often means less restful sleep, changes in our internal clocks, pain and arthritis and increases the frequency of urination
+- Aging, which often means less restful sleep, changes in our internal clocks, pain, and arthritis, and increases the frequency of urination

-Although everyone can develop insomnia, your risks are greater if you are a women, are older than 60, have a mental disorder, are often traveling, make frequent changes to your work schedule or if you are under a great deal of stress.
+Although everyone can develop insomnia, your risks are greater if you are a woman, are older than 60, have a mental disorder, are often traveling, make frequent changes to your work schedule or if you are under a great deal of stress.
 If you are suffering from insomnia, there are ways to help you regain your health.
 There are foods to help you prevent insomnia as well as more natural ways to help you sleep.

 There are many foods that contain naturally occurring substances that can help you improve your sleep and reduce chances of insomnia.
 Also, be sure to reduce your intake of caffeine, alcohol, nicotine and spicy foods.
 Foods to add into your pre-sleep diet to help maintain a healthy sleep pattern include:

-- Turkey breast – contains tryptophan
+- Chicken breast – contains tryptophan

 - Cherry juice – contains tryptophan